Anikethh/Methodology-Inspiration-Retrieval/README.md

 Our paper explores fundamental questions:

-- What’s the best aspect to retrieve papers on when designing novel scientific hypotheses?
+- What’s the best way to retrieve papers on when designing novel scientific hypotheses?
 - Are current retrievers trained on semantic similarity enough to inspire new solutions?
 - What does it take to retrieve true methodological inspirations?

 We **extend the MultiCite Dataset** (Lauscher et al. 2022), originally designed for *citation context intent classification*, and **repurpose this for our retrieval benchmark**.
-Specifically, we consider citations annotated with the intent *uses or extends* as methodologically relevant.
-We find this provides the most actionable signal towards tracing methodological inspirations in the literature.
-We further source papers from arXiv, and follow the same procedure in the original paper using their fine-tuned SciBERT model in MultiCite to derive an augmented training dataset, more appropriate for the benchmark.
+Specifically, we focus citations that provide the most actionable signal towards tracing methodological inspirations in the literature.
+We extend the original training data by augmenting latest papers from arXiv, up till mid 2024.

-We use the resulting **MIR-Multicite dataset** to derive the *Methodology Adjacency Graph (MAG)*, which can be understood as a pruned citation graph, where edges are annotated with citation intents pivotal for the task, viz. ‘methodology’ or ‘non-methodology’.
-Using this structure our paper fine-tunes retrievers by sampling positive, and hard/soft negatives from the MAG using a joint triplet loss.
+Using citation *texts* and citation *intents*, we derive the *Methodology Adjacency Graph (MAG)*, which can be understood as a pruned citation graph, where edges are annotated with citation intents pivotal for the task, viz. ‘methodology’ or ‘non-methodology’.

+Finally we train dense retrievers by sampling triplets from the MAG and fine-tune retrievers by with a joint triplet loss.
+We find significant gains in recall and mean average precision using these methods.

 ## 📦 Dataset Overview